jjmccollum/teiphy/docs/advanced.rst

 ------------------

 To facilitate accurate branch length estimation, ``teiphy`` includes all constant sites (i.e., variation units with only one substantive reading after trivial readings have been merged with their parents) in its output by default.
-(The only exception is output for the STEMMA program, which is parsimony-based and does not estimate branch lengths.)
+(The only exception is output for the ``stemma`` program, which is parsimony-based and does not estimate branch lengths.)
-If you want only informative sites to be included in your output, then you can ensure that this happens by including the ``--drop-constant`` flag in your command.
+If you want only sites with textual variants to be included in your output, then you can ensure that this happens by including the ``--drop-constant`` flag in your command.

 Note that if you do exclude constant sites, or if your TEI XML collation only includes locations in the textual tradition where the readings differ, then it will be important to correct for ascertainment bias when performing phylogenetic analysis which utilizes the branch lengths